IMAGHarmony: Controllable Image Editing with Consistent Object Quantity and Layout: Method

+\textbf{Motivation.} Existing studies~\cite{zeng2025yolo,binyamin2025make} suggest that diffusion models remain limited in instance-aware structural control, especially when multiple objects must be edited while preserving quantity and layout.
+In such cases, visual features alone may be insufficient to reliably encode both instance cardinality and spatial organization.
+To address this issue, we propose a harmony-aware (HA) module that combines auxiliary textual cues and reference-image visual cues to improve quantity and layout consistency during editing.

-\textbf{Architecture.} As illustrated on the right of Figure~\ref{fig:framework} (a), the proposed HA module consists of two learnable linear projections and a multi-head cross-attention mechanism, designed to enhance cross-modal alignment of semantic and structural information.
-Specifically, let $F_v \in \mathbb{R}^{B \times N \times D_v}$ and $F_a \in \mathbb{R}^{B \times N \times D_t}$ denote the visual and auxiliary textual features, where $B$ is the batch size, $N$ the number of tokens. $D_v$ and $D_t$ are the respective feature dimensions.
-We first project visual feature $F_v$ into the auxiliary textual feature space, according to Eq.~\eqref{eq:proj}.
+\textbf{Architecture.} As shown in Fig.~\ref{fig:framework}(a), the HA module consists of a quantity-and-layout (QL) attention block followed by a cross-attention injection mechanism.
+The QL attention block contains two learnable linear projections and a multi-head cross-attention module, which enhances cross-modal interaction between structural textual cues and visual perception features.

+Let $F_v \in \mathbb{R}^{B \times N_v \times D_v}$ and $F_a \in \mathbb{R}^{B \times N_t \times D_t}$ denote the visual features and auxiliary textual features, respectively, where the auxiliary text is derived from an explicit count-object prompt such as ``Six dogs''.
+Here, $B$ is the batch size, $N_v$ and $N_t$ are the sequence lengths of visual and textual tokens, and $D_v$ and $D_t$ are the corresponding feature dimensions.
+We first project the visual feature $F_v$ into the auxiliary textual feature space: